berglundtony/MoviePresentation/README.md

 # MoviePresentation
-Consuming  WebAPI MovieDb by jQuery
+Consuming  WebAPI MovieDb by jQuery and ajax